TheUruguayo/Concurrent-programing/README.md

 # Concurrent-programing
 Study, analysis and creation of mixed problem.
 Focused on the problem of commensal philosophers, a classic problem of concurrency.
-The second problem used, it is also a classic: problem of readers and writers
+The second problem used, it is also a classic:  readers and writers
 ## Java
 The Main class is where the methods to initialize processes are found, through start () and join ().
 In this instance, "import java.util.concurrent.Semaphore;" is used.
 This library allows the use and